YounesN/GOMC_Manual_Web/output_file.rst

 Here, "Blk_OutputName_BOX_0.dat" is the block-average file for simulation box 0 and "$13" represents the 13th column of the block file.

-.. note:: In order to keep the format of console file consistent, if absolute value of calculated properties of simulation is greater that :math:`1.0e^{11}`, the value of 999999999 will be printed instead.
+.. note:: In order to keep the format of BlockOutput file consistent and print the calculated properties with high accuracy, scientific format is used.
-.. note:: Since mol fraction value is very small compare to other properties, 8 digit precision was used instead of 4 digit to print out the value.

 Visualizing Simulation
 ----------------------

 If ``CoordinatesFreq`` is enabled in configuration file, GOMC will output the molecule coordinates every specified stpes.
 The PDB and PSF output (merging of atom entries) has already been mentioned/explained in previous sections.
 To recap: The PDB file's ATOM entries' occupancy is used to represent the box the molecule is in for the current frame.
-All molecules are listed in order in which they were read (i.e. if box 0 has :math:`1..N1` molecules and box 1 has :math:`1..N2` molecules, then all of the molecules in box 0 are listed first and all the molecules in box 1, i.e. :math:`1..N1`, :math:`N1 + 1..N1 + N2`).
+All molecules are listed in order in which they were read (i.e. if box 0 has :math:`1, 2, ..., N1` molecules and box 1 has :math:`1, 2, ..., N2` molecules, then all of the molecules in box 0 are listed first and all the molecules in box 1, i.e. :math:`1, 2 ,... ,N1`, :math:`N1 + 1, ..., N1 + N2`).
 PDB frames are written as standard PDBs to consecutive file frames.

 To visualize, open the output PDB and PSF files by GOMC using VMD, type this command in the terminal: